ttu/json-flatfile-datastore/README.md

     public int Age { get; set; }
 }

-// Open database (create new if file doesn't exist) var store = new DataStore("data.json");
+// Initialize the data store with a JSON file path (creates a new file if one doesn’t exist) var store = new DataStore("data.json");

-// Get employee collection
-var collection = store.GetCollection<Employee>();
+// Get a strongly-typed collection var collection = store.GetCollection<Employee>();

-// Create new employee instance var employee = new Employee { Id = 1, Name = "John", Age = 46 };
+// Create a new employee instance var employee = new Employee { Id = 1, Name = "John", Age = 46 };

-// Insert new employee
+// Insert a new employee
-// Id is updated automatically to correct next value await collection.InsertOneAsync(employee);
+// The id is automatically updated to correct next value await collection.InsertOneAsync(employee);

-// Update employee
-employee.Name = "John Doe";
+// Update employee information employee.Name = "John Doe";
 await collection.UpdateOneAsync(employee.Id, employee);

-// Use LINQ to query items
+// Query using LINQ
 var results = collection.AsQueryable().Where(e => e.Age > 30);

 // Save instance as a single item